Shoe Dog Book Review

-Phil Knight is one of the world’s most influential business executives – and the founder of Nike Inc. He is also the author of Shoe Dog.
+Phil Knight is the co-founder and former CEO of Nike, one of the world’s most iconic brands.
 He served as CEO of the company from 1964 to 2004 and continues as board chairman to this day.
+Known for his vision, determination, and willingness to take calculated risks, Knight turned a small shoe import business into a global powerhouse.

 Shoe Dog By Phil Knight Book Review